turingschool-examples/adopt_dont_shop/README.md

 During the evaluation, you will present your user story:

-* Demonstrate the user story on Heroku (or localhost if the feature is not functional in Production)
+* Demonstrate the user story on Fly.io (or localhost if the feature is not functional in Production)
 * Show the test(s) for the user story
 * Show all code that implements the user story